ravina029/EDA_/README.md

-this  is just the data analysis of zomato food app. data is downloaded from kagggle dataset also the file is attached.
+Data analysis of zomato food app. data is downloaded from kaggle dataset, data file is attached.